steven-steven/Blog/pages/blog/create-newsletter-with-google-script.html.md

 ![Mailchimp](create-a-newsletter-with-google-script/mailchimp.png "=400x400")

+Edit: I recently learned about [Mailerlite](https://www.mailerlite.com/) and it looks promising with a free version.
+Might give it a try next time.

-So I set out to bootstrap my own newsletter integrations with Google sheets + scripts!
+Anyways, I set out to bootstrap my own newsletter integrations with Google sheets + scripts!
 Got to admit that it was kinda scrappy and its still missing some features (like allowing users to select which categories they'd wish to subscribe to).
 But I don't think that's too important right now, especially with less than 500 people in my contacts.

 Plus, I didn't start from scratch.
 I found [this blogpost](https://omarkama.li/blog/a-newsletter-using-gmail-google-sheets) by Omar Kamali going over his implementation of it, although I've hit some hurdles along the way (later).